 Understanding the Service Level Agreement (SLA)

 The SLA is the heart of your MSP contract.
 It defines what your provider promises to deliver and, ideally, what happens when they fail to meet those promises.
-Unfortunately, many SLAs are written to sound impressive while committing to very little.
+Many SLAs are written to sound impressive while committing to very little.

 What to Look For